lab2023/lab2023.com/source/posts/2014-10-13-what_is_the_vagrant_and_properties_of_vagrant.md

 $ vagrant login
 ...
 ```
-Write email or username and password for vagrant cloud, then
+Write e-mail or username and password for vagrant cloud, then

 ```bash
 $ vagrant share